KauanRakoski/apibox/README.md

 ### ⚙️ What is jsint and how does it work?

-Jsint is a little project built on top of vue and node.js.
+Apibox is a little project built on top of vue and node.js.
 In it you can create _tasks_, that are tiny pieces of javascript code, and run them in app or on requests from allowed URLs.

-In order to be able to use jsint, create and account and a task.
+In order to be able to use apibox, create an account and a task.
 Then, if you want to make a request, use a post request to the URL below:

 ```javascript
  POST "https://apbx.herokuapp.com/api/:task-id"